heather-cronin-mahana/android-coordinator/README.md

 # Dependencies
 - androidx navigation -> this is to use the navigation components
 - androidx architecture components -> this is mainly to just use the Viewmodels
+- rxJava -> very lightweight here, however it shows how a repository pattern might function in the model layer

 # Basic structure for Coordinators
 - `Coordinator` -> this is the class that will know where to navigate next when a flow is launched